javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 #### Path Requirements with `rootPath`

-When `rootPath` is configured, the package needs absolute paths to correctly determine which files are outside the project root, but matching patterns must remain relative to `rootPath`, especially in `full` mode (because `file` and `folder` modes match progressively from the right, so they may be less affected by relativity).
+When `rootPath` is configured, the package needs absolute paths to correctly determine which files are outside the project root, but matching patterns must remain relative to `rootPath`, especially when `partialMatch: false` (because the default `partialMatch: true` matches progressively from the right, so it is typically less affected by relativity).

 ```typescript
 const elements = new Elements({